opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-Use the `term` suggestor to return a list of possible corrections:
+Use the `term` suggester to return a list of corrections:

 ```json
 {